amazon-contributing/aurora-dsql-benchbase-benchmarking/README.md

 # BenchBase Fork For Aurora DSQL

-This temporary repository is for AWS customers to run TPC-C benchmarking against the newly launched [Amazon Aurora DSQ](https://aws.amazon.com/rds/aurora/dsql/).
+We have temporarily made this repository available for AWS customers to run TPC-C benchmarking against the newly launched [Amazon Aurora DSQ](https://aws.amazon.com/rds/aurora/dsql/).
 We will archive this repository once we upstream our modifications to the original [cmu-db/benchbase](https://github.com/cmu-db/benchbase) repository.

+> Please note that based on the [default limits](https://docs.aws.amazon.com/aurora-dsql/latest/userguide/CHAP_quotas.html) for Aurora DSQL clusters during preview, you can run a TPC-C workload with up to 200 warehouses.
+If you need to run a higher load for benchmarking, please [contact AWS Support](https://support.console.aws.amazon.com/support/home#/) to request a limit increase.

 **Table of Contents**